martes 16 de noviembre de 2010

 ... the king of cAlāyā, Yūsuf Beg ben Qaramān, lives within ten miles of the city ..."

-Present spelling Alanya is owed to Atatürk himself, founder of the modern Turkish Republic, when he decided that the Turkish language, abandonning the alifate, would be written with the Latin alphabet.
+Present spelling Alanya is attributed to Atatürk himself, founder of the modern Turkish Republic, when he decided that the Turkish language, abandonning the alifate, would be written with the Latin alphabet.

 The almogávar adventure goes on